B.C. wide burning restrictions come into effect April 16 - BC Local News

-Most burning open burning activities will be banned across the British Columbia effective at noon on April 16.
+Most open burning activities will be banned across most of British Columbia effective at noon on April 16.

 The restrictions include Category 2 and 3 open fires.
 The ban also includes the use of fireworks, sky lanterns and the use of burn barrels or cases of any size or description.